-Pause the video after each BEDMAS question, discuss and from the video as a class.

-• After the video, the teacher uses a chart paper and writes Difference hen, to class identifies what each letter represents in words and symbols.
+- Pause the video after each BEDMAS question, discuss and answer the questions from the video as a class. - After the video, the teacher uses a chart paper and writes "BEDMAS".
+Then, the class identifies what each letter represents in words and symbols.